 Other general safety considerations for travel in Montenegro:

-• Mosquitoes – the tiger mosquito has been found in Montenegro.
+- Mosquitoes – the tiger mosquito has been found in Montenegro.
 This type of mosquito spreads diseases such as Zika, dengue and chikunguya.
-However malaria was eradicated in Montenegro in 1973.
+Malaria was eradicated in Montenegro in 1973.

-• Altitude sickness – Montenegro has areas of high altitude.
-Consequently there is the risk of altitude sickness.
-If you are planning to visit any high altitude areas in Montenegro then be sure to allow sufficient time to acclimatise.
+- Altitude sickness – Montenegro has areas of high altitude.
+This comes with the risk of altitude sickness.
+If you are planning to visit any high altitude areas in Montenegro, be sure to allow sufficient time to acclimatise.
 If you experience any signs of altitude sickness, such as headache, nausea or vomiting, dizziness, tiredness, loss of appetite or shortness of breath, get help immediately.

-• Road safety – Road accidents are a significant risk on Montenegro.
-Furthermore, the average number of road accident fatalities in the country is twice that of the EU.
+- Road safety – Road accidents are a significant risk on Montenegro.
+The average number of road accident fatalities in the country is twice that of the EU.
 Road conditions are an issue, particularly in rural areas.
 A particularly dangerous stretch of road is along Moraca Canyon.
 Take care on the roads in Montenegro.

-• Earthquakes – Montenegro experiences earthquake activity.
-If you experience an earthquake, stay away from glass, windows, outside doors and walls as well as anything that could fall.
-If you are inside get under a table, desk or solid furniture and also hang onto it.
-Additionally, cover your head and torso to protect from falling objects.
-If you are outside, stay outside and also go to an open area away from buildings.
+- Earthquakes – Montenegro experiences earthquake activity.
+If you experience an earthquake, stay away from glass, windows, outside doors and walls and anything that could fall.
+If you are inside get under a table, desk or solid furniture and hang onto it.
+Cover your head and torso to protect from falling objects.
+If you are outside, stay outside and go to an open area away from buildings.

 As with any destination, take all of your normal safety precautions.